 Shopping for hearing aids can be challenging, especially if you haven’t purchased them before.
 Some come with lots of options and settings, while others are simpler to use.
-We rounded up an array of options based on common concerns.
+We rounded up an array of options based on common concerns, including cost.

 Note that before choosing the right hearing aids for you, it’s best to speak with your doctor or a healthcare professional and ask for a hearing assessment.
 They may refer you to a specialist and can help you decide if and what type of hearing aids you might need.

-We read scores of online consumer reviews and spoke with people who use some of them.
+In addition, we read scores of online consumer reviews and spoke with people who use these products.
 We only chose hearing aids that consistently get more positive than negative comments.

 Most of the hearing aids on this list come with financing options, a manufacturer’s warranty, and a 30-day or greater risk-free trial.

 We looked at a wide range of features that are important to consumers, including:

 - ability to recharge

 Hearing aid prices can vary significantly from retailer to retailer.
 We’ve indicated the price for single hearing aids.
 In some instances, these prices are bundled and reflect additional services such as follow-up visits and hearing aid maintenance.